kubeedge/website/docs/setup/install-with-keadm.md

 KubeEdge edgecore is running, For logs visit: journalctl -u edgecore.service -xe
 ```

-you can run `systemctl status edgecore` command to ensure edgecore is running successfully
+You can run the `systemctl status edgecore` command to ensure Edgecore is running successfully:

 ```shell
 # systemctl status edgecore
 ● edgecore.service